 Who speaks here?
 That opening to Poirot’s eye indicates that the passage is a piece of interior focalization.
 But it doesn’t sound like Poirot.
 We can’t imagine him saying these pious words.
-It is either Poirot or the narrator themselves – in either case, there is a definite weight to this opinion.
+If not Poirot, it can only be the narrator – in either case, there is a definite weight to this opinion.
 Christie’s third-person narrators are rarely if ever unreliable; Poirot even more rarely.
 In the context of Elsa’s character, the concept the narrator/Poirot introduces here of knowing one’s place becomes key.